-Dubai Electronic Security Center Launches New Innovative Projects At GISEC Global 2025
+Dubai Electronic Security Center Launches New Innovative Projects at GISEC Global 2025

 Readiness for Quantum Technologies

 In preparation for future threats arising from advancements in quantum computing, DESC launched the Post-Quantum Cryptography Guideline.
-This guide is designed to prepare Dubai's digital infrastructure to counter emerging quantum-based threats.
-The initiative marks a strategic step to ensure Dubai's digital defenses remain at the forefront, safeguarding the city's smart data, services, and thriving digital future.
+This guide is designed to prepa’e Dubai’s digital infrastructure to counter emerging quantum-based threats.
+The initiative marks a strategic step to en’ure Dubai’s digital defenses remain at the forefront, safeguard’ng the city’s smart data, services, and thriving digital future.

-Al Shaibani added,“By adopting concepts like Zero Trust and developing advanced national platforms, we reaffirm our commitment to providing strategic solutions that support government and private entities in protecting their critical data and services, enabling them to accelerate digital transformation with confidence and efficiency.
-We also believe that investing in national talent is the cornerstone of cultivating a new generation of cybersecurity leaders capable of ensuring the sustainability of Dubai's digital security.”
+Al Shaibani added, "By adopting concepts like Zero Trust and developing advanced national platforms, we reaffirm our commitment to providing strategic solutions that support government and private entities in protecting their critical data and services, enabling them to accelerate digital transformation with confidence and efficiency.
+We also believe that investing in national talent is the cornerstone of cultivating a new generation of cybersecurity leaders capable of ensuring the sustainability of Du’ai’s digital security."

 Specialized Cybersecurity Challenges